lubnayaqoob/api_takeaway_JS/README.md

   * in  visual studio open the cloned folder
   * in the terminal run the commmand " npm install"
   * once the required node_modules/dependencies/librarires are downloaded
-  * run the command " node index.js" to triger the execution point given in package.json file
+  * run the command " node index.js" to triger the execution point given in package.json file  run the command " npm test"
   * you will successfully execute the code and get the desired results